Calories Explained: What They Are and How Many You Need Daily

 How to Estimate Your Daily Calorie Target (Simple Path)

-You don’t need perfection—you need a solid starting point and a plan to adjust.
+You don't need a perfect number.
+You need a solid starting point and a willingness to adjust based on what actually happens.

 Step 1 — Get a starting estimate

-Use a reputable calculator or standard equations to estimate your resting needs and multiply by an activity factor.
-Jot the number down; it’s just a launch point.
+Use a reputable calculator or standard equations (Mifflin-St Jeor is one commonly used option) to estimate your resting metabolic needs, then multiply by an activity factor.
+Write the number down.
+It is a launch point, not a verdict.

 Step 2 — Apply a realistic activity factor

-Rate the week you actually live, not your best-case scenario.
-If you sit most of the day and train three times a week, choose a moderate factor—not “very active.”
+Rate the week you actually live, not your aspirational one.
+If you sit most of the day and train three times a week, a moderate activity factor applies, not "very active."
+Most people land in the lightly active to moderately active range, and overestimating here is one of the most common reasons calorie targets stop working.

 Step 3 — Adjust for your goal

-Nudge up or down by ~250–500 Calories from your estimate depending on whether you want slow, sustainable gain or loss.
-Smaller adjustments are easier to stick to and easier to evaluate.
+Nudge up or down by roughly 250–500 Calories from your maintenance estimate depending on whether you want slow, sustainable gain or loss.
+Smaller adjustments are easier to maintain, easier to evaluate, and cause less metabolic adaptation than aggressive cuts or bulk phases.

 Step 4 — Track 2–4 weeks and adjust by trend